yondonfu/comfystream/scripts/README.md

     ```

     Replace `<VM_ID>` with the ID of the VM you want to delete.
 You can find the VM ID in the script logs or the Tensordock dashboard.

+> [!NOTE]
+> The ComfyUI port is not publicly exposed due to the lack of security measures, such as an [Nginx server](https://nginx.org/en/).
+However, if needed, you can enable it in the [Tensordock dashboard](https://dashboard.tensordock.com/).